Bachelor of Hearts: Production

 Appeared to be Pinewood's personal apology to Germany for our having won the war.
-It starred a Teutonically handsome leading German actor... and was directed by a somewhat solemn and serious German director... in a vaguely related but not surprisingly heavier-handed version of what we had written.
+It starred a Teutonically handsome leading German actor ... and was directed by a somewhat solemn and serious German director ... in a vaguely related but not surprisingly heavier-handed version of what we had written.
 Every subtle English comedic nuance was lost, and though the final film was far from being a disaster, it became what I can most charitably describe as a romantic non-comedy.
-Charming and talented as both Hardy and Wolf were, a comedy about U-boats rather than Cambridge might have been more appropriate - Carry On Torpedoing.
+Charming and talented as both Hardy and Wolf were, a comedy about U-boats rather than Cambridge might have been more appropriate – Carry On Torpedoing.

 The film was originally called Light Blue then The Freshman then Bachelor of Hearts.
-Bricusse says this was the result of "an embarrassing ‘find a name for the movie’ competition, which provided the eventual stomach- turning title, Bachelor of Hearts."
+Bricusse says this was the result of "an embarrassing ‘find a name for the movie’ competition, which provided the eventual stomach-turning title, Bachelor of Hearts."

 Filming started 27 May 1958 under the title The Freshman.
-It was part of a boom in production from Rank Films that also included Rockets Galore, Passionate Summer, Floods of Fear, Sea of Sand, The Square Peg, Operation Amsterdam, The Captain's Table, Too Many Crooks, The Lorelei (which became Whirpool), Ferry to Hong Kong and The Thirty Nine Steps.

 Sylvia Syms was loaned out from Associated British to play the female lead.
 She recalled "Hardy Kruger was adorable, a very nice man.
 It was a most enjoyable funny film to be on, and Geoff Unsworth, the cameraman, made me look stunning too."
+Ronald Lewis, the second male lead, was under contract to Rank.

 It was the film debut of Peter Cook, who appeared as an extra for ten shillings a day.
 Cook's biographer says Cook was "desperately short of cash" at the time and "can be clearly seen in one scene from the film, standing in the street alongside Christopher Booker, the future co-founder of Private Eye.
 Booker remembers Peter keeping the bored extras amused with a stream of jokes."